New Tariffs

 Our goal has always been to clearly communicate pricing policies.
 Now, we’re extending that to how tariffs affect your total price.
 Here’s how we’re evolving our website.

-• We’re working to publish the Harmonized Tariff Schedule (“HTS”) code and Country of Origin (“COO”) for every product on our website.
-We’re making good progress, but this will take time to complete.
+• We’re working to publish the HTS code and origin for every product on our website.
+We’ve made good progress, but this will take time to complete.

-• We will be offering an online selection of “overstock” items at special pricing that excludes tariffs.
+• We now offer an online selection of “overstock” items at special pricing that excludes tariffs.

 Why are we passing along costs?

 We do business in a competitive market.
 Current tariff costs exceed our net profit margin.
-We absorbed the unexpected application of higher tariffs on imported orders already in progress.
+We absorbed the unexpected application of higher tariffs on imported orders that arrived in May.
 We want to be here to serve you for many years to come, and will continue our work to provide you with the best value possible.

 Tags: Tariffs, Leimac